HydrogenPlumbing/hydrogen-protocol/README.md

 - Providing or specifying LPWAN a complete protocol.
 HP is designed to work across a range of existing LPWAN PHY implementations, including open spectrum and carrier-based services.
 HP can augment LPWAN technologies with existing Layer 2-3 services, providing application-level interoperability on device or at a network gateway.
 - Provide a facility for paid or conditional traffic peering.
 Traffic peering rules and billing could be implemented on top of HP networks, however, the HP protocol recommends free/open peering where upstream network costs allow, and transparent bilateral and multilateral agreements only where required to ensure financial sustainability of peering relationships.
 - Provide an OTA provisioning method for all PHY layers.
 We are working with hardware vendors and network operators that are building OTA provision for IoT devices via carrier-based protocols (e.g. iSIM/SoftSIM), however, HP works alongside existing carrier provisioning requirements.
 - Force network operators to alter existing deployments to support IPv6-based IoT.
-However, we hope the project will facilitate on-going transition efforts.
+However, we hope the project will facilitate on-going transition efforts as carriers migrate to IPv6.

 **What does it do?**